-You’ll find a lot of great information here that we’ve tried to make easy to understand.
-Some of our main topics are:
+You’ll find a lot of great topics here that we’ve tried to make easy to understand.
+Here are some of our most popular posts.

 There are several ways you can help reduce your risk of developing coronary heart disease (CHD), such as lowering your blood pressure and cholesterol levels.
 There are a number of ways you can do this, which are discussed below.